 In support of this proposal, some Work Track members have expressed that this process would be more fair and predictable for applicants because it uses objective standards for evaluation.
 Some Work Track members have expressed that it would be a significant burden on governments to monitor which strings are being applied for, especially because many city governments are not aware of ICANN or the new gTLD process.
 Some Work Track members feel that this proposal does not take into account public policy concerns that are not codified in law.

 Priority for Small Cities: Give small cities, towns, and geographic communities the first right to apply for a TLD associated with the place.
 It was noted that in the 2012 round an application could be both a community application and a geographic application.
 Community applications in contention that passed the Community Priority Evaluation received priority.
 Community Priority Evaluation and Community Objections are being addressed in Work Track 3.

+Each Country Decides: Allow each country to decide what it considers to be a city within its own country based on national laws and policies.
+If a location is determined to be a city by the country, applicant must obtain support/non-objection from the government.

+Variant: Each country may designate a set number of cities that they consider to be particularly significant.
+The resulting list of cities is subject to support/non-objection by the relevant governments/public authorities.

+Reserve “Global” City Names: Reserve city names that have “global recognition.”
+If a city wants to have a gTLD it can append the applicable country code to the name of the city, so that more than one city with the same name can have a TLD.

+Map-Based Definition of Cities: Use some form of standardized map as a basis to determine which locations can be defined as cities.

 5.3.1.6 Areas of Convergence Related to Cities

+Some Work Track members have expressed support for and others have expressed acceptance of the idea continuing the support/non-objection requirement for capital city names.
+Work Track members noted that these are a relatively unique set of terms and a limited list of strings.
+Work Track members noted that further discussion is still needed on the the issue of which languages would be covered by such a requirement.

 5.3.2 Sub-National Place Names, Such as Counties, Provinces, or States Listed in ISO 3166-2